MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sm/manage/admin-how-to-configure-notification-channels.md

 You can use the following procedures to configure notification channels and validate the configuration.
 Notification channels are the method by which notification messages are sent to users.
 You use the **Configure E-Mail Notification Channel** dialog box to configure and enable email notifications that Service Manager sends to a Simple Mail Transfer Protocol (SMTP) server.

 > [!NOTE]
-> In this release of Service Manager, only email notification is supported.
+> Only email notification is supported.

 ### To configure email notifications